splynx/docs/files/en/administration/reports/financial_report_per_plan/financial_report_per_plan.md

 ![Financial report per plan](1.png)

 This is a report displaying a financial report of all tariff plans on the system.
-The report displays the tariff name, a count of customers subscribed to the plan and a total amount of funds each plan has generated charges for, as well as discounts if any were recorded.
-The report also displays a total amount for all tariffs, discounts, and a total for the charge total - discounts.
+The report displays the tariff name, a count of transactions according to the plan and a total amount of funds each plan has generated charges for.
+The report shows per plan two charts with *Top 20* plans.

 The report is presented in a table format as depicted below: